5675sp/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 - [NLP in Driverless AI documentation](http://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/nlp.html)

-## Task 2: Expert Settings
+## Task 2: Training Settings

 This task deals with settings that will enable us to run an effective NLP experiment.
-The following settings are what needs to be updated for a typical NLP experiment:
+Let us know understand such settings and let's adjust them accurately:

 ![experiment-settings](assets/experiment-settings.jpg)

-1. **Accuracy** - accuracy stands for relative accuracy, i.e., higher values should lead to higher confidence in model performance (accuracy): the accuracy setting impacts which algorithms are considered, level of assembling, and types of feature engineering.
+> <p style="color:black">a.  <b>Accuracy</b> - accuracy stands for relative accuracy, i.e., higher values should lead to higher confidence in model performance (accuracy): the accuracy setting impacts which algorithms are considered, level of assembling, and types of feature engineering.</p>
-2. **Time** - time is the relative time for completing the experiment.
-Higher values will lead to experiments taking longer.
+> <p style="color:black">b. <b>Time</b> - time is the relative time for completing the experiment.
+Higher values will lead to experiments taking longer.</p>
 3. **Interpretability** - interpretability is the degree to which a human can understand the cause of the decision.
 It controls the complexity of the models and features allowed within the experiments (e.g., higher interpretability will generally block complicated features, feature engineering, and models).
 4. **Scorer** - the scorer is the metric used to evaluate the machine learning algorithm.
 The scorer used for this experiment is the LogLoss or logarithmic loss metric, which is used to evaluate the performance of a binomial or multinomial classifier.
 Unlike AUC, which looks at how well a model can classify a binary target, log loss evaluates how close a model’s predicted values (uncalibrated probability estimates) are to the actual target value.
 The lower the Logloss value, the better the model can predict the sentiment.
 5. **Expert Settings** - several configurable settings are available for NLP experiments in Driverless AI, which can be tuned according to the experiment type.
 To tune the NLP settings, click on the **Expert Settings**, and navigate to the NLP tab: